 The DMDs are spatial light modulators which reflect incoming light from an illumination source to one of two directions, with the primary direction being into a projection or collection optic.
-Each application is derived primarily from the optical architecture of the system and the format of the data coming into the DLPC3432/3472 controller.
+Each application is derived primarily from the optical architecture of the system and the format of the data coming into the DLPC3434 controller.
 The new high tilt pixel in the side-illuminated DMD increases brightness performance and enables a smaller system footprint for thickness-constrained applications.
-Applications of interest include projection technology embedded in display devices like ultra low-power battery operated mobile accessory projectors, phones, tablets, ultra-mobile low-end Smart TVs, and virtual assistants.
+Applications of interest include projection technology embedded in display devices such as ultra low-power battery operated mobile accessory projectors, phones, tablets, ultra mobile low end smart TVs, and virtual assistants.

-DMD power-up and power-down sequencing is strictly controlled by the DLPA2000/2005/3000 .
+The PMIC/LED driver strictly controls the DMD power-up and power-down sequencing.
 Refer to Section 9 for power-up and power-down specifications.
-To ensure reliable operation, the DLP230GP DMD must always be used with the DLPC3432/3472 display controller and a DLPA2000/2005/3000 PMIC/LED driver.
+To ensure reliable operation, the DLP230KP DMD must always be used with the DLPC3434 display controller and either the DLPA2000, DLPA2005, or DLPA3000 PMIC/LED driver.